Nelson Mandela Stadium: Name of the stadium

 On 18 October 2016, the chairman of the Algerian Football Federation, Mohamed Raouraoua, said the new Baraki stadium will carry the name of the late Abdelhamid Kermali, the former coach of the Algerian national football team, who lead the Fennecs (their nick-name) to win the 1990 African Cup of Nations.
-Raouraoua said during a lengthy interview he conducted with the Algerian television, that Abdelhamid Kermali left his mark in the history of Algerian football, as a player, but especially as a coach, since he granted Algeria, the only title yet, which was the reason the Algerian Football Federation choose his name to immortalize him with this stadium, which will be a spherical masterpiece after its launch.
+Raouraoua said during a lengthy interview he conducted with the Algerian television, that Abdelhamid Kermali left his mark in the history of Algerian football, as a player, but especially as a coach, since he granted Algeria, the only title yet, which was the reason the Algerian Football Federation chose his name to immortalize him with this stadium, which will be a spherical masterpiece after its launch.
 However, on December 20, 2022, the Minister of Youth and Sports announced that the country's supreme authorities had decided to name Baraki Stadium after Nelson Mandela the South African anti-apartheid hero.
 He continued to say that Mandela had an intimate, almost fusional relationship with Algeria, which he called his second homeland.
 He continued that Mandela said that “the Algerian Army made me a man”, to show his gratitude to Algeria, it is therefore logical that the Algerian authorities wanted to pay tribute to him by giving his name to this new stadium in the capital.
 On January 12, 2023, Algerian President Abdelmadjid Tebboune officially inaugurated the stadium, in the presence of the grandson of Nelson Mandela, FIFA President Gianni Infantino, and Confederation of African Football President Patrice Motsepe.